-As an emerging growth company under the Jumpstart Our Business Startups Act of 2012, or the JOBS Act, we are eligible to take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not emerging growth companies.
+As an emerging growth company, or "EGC", under the Jumpstart Our Business Startups Act of 2012, or the "JOBS Act", we are eligible to take advantage of certain exemptions from various reporting requirements that are applicable to other public companies that are not EGCs.
 We have elected to take advantage of the extended transition period for adopting new or revised accounting standards that have different effective dates for public and private companies until such time as those standards apply to private companies.